The weather here in Wisconsin has been teasing us with the appearance and disappearance of Spring for a couple of weeks now.

 Even with the changes I’ve made to keep these firmer and less melt-prone, I’d still keep them refrigerated or frozen if you know it’s going to be warm or if you’re not going to eat them for awhile.
 I guess that’s one good thing about having a cold forecast for Easter.
 At least we won’t be finding the chocolatey treats that I’ve slaved for hours on completely liquefied in their plastic eggs at the Easter egg hunt!

-- 1 1/4 cups creamy peanut butter Jif is my favorite

-- don't try to use natural peanut butter here)
+- 1 1/4 cups creamy peanut butter (Jif is my favorite - don't try to use natural peanut butter here)

-- 2 Tbsp butter softened, salted or unsalted are fine
+- 2 Tbsp butter (softened, salted or unsalted, or margarine)

 - 1 cup confectioners sugar

-- 10 oz chocolate dark or milk - your preference
+- 10 ounces chocolate (dark or milk - your preference)

 Process peanuts in a food processor (or coffee grinder in batches) until you reach a medium grind, like coarse sand.

 Add ground peanuts, peanut butter, butter and confectioners sugar to a medium bowl.
 Stir together until completely mixed.

 Place peanut butter mixture on a sheet of wax or parchment paper and place another sheet of paper on top.
 Roll with a rolling pin or press evenly with the palms of your hands to a thickness of about 1/2".
 Place mixture (still between the wax paper) onto a baking sheet and into the freezer to harden.

 When peanut butter mixture is hardened, cut into egg shapes (or any shape desired) using a cookie cutter.
 Re-roll peanut butter scraps as needed, refreezing if the mixture becomes too soft to cut.
 Place cut shapes back in freezer.